slatedocs/slate/source/includes/security/_kuzzleSecurity.md

 #### Callback response

-Resolves to the updated user's `KuzzleUser`.
+Resolves to an updated `KuzzleUser` object

 ## userFactory